Last updated: June 4, 2020

 At the end of this lesson, the students will be able to determine how Haleakalā National Park protects biological diversity and describe three ways students can help too.

 The isolated location of Hawaiʻi, about 2,000 miles from our nearest neighbor, has created the unique plant and animal biodiversity that is found here in the islands.
 Although isolated, the islands popularity as a visitor destination has brought with it both a number of desirable and undesirable effects.
-Haleakalā National Park contains designated Wilderness Areas which means that is “untrammeled” by people.
+Haleakalā National Park contains designated Wilderness Areas which means that it is “untrammeled” by people.
 The Wilderness Act of 1964 protects Wilderness Areas from roads, buildings and even too much signage.
 In Wilderness Areas people are only temporary visitors and are not allowed to permanently live there.
 The Wilderness Areas within Haleakalā National Park protect much of the remaining biodiversity of Maui’s endemic species.

 Step 1: Discuss the geography and biodiversity of the Hawaiian Islands.